-The moral of the story is that while you can’t avoid slips, you can always get back into the fight and work towards your goal.
-So, let’s find out how to beware of smoking relapses, tackle them the best ways possible and bounce back….
+The story’s moral is that while you can’t avoid slips, you can always get back into the fight and work towards your goal.
+So, let’s find out how to beware of smoking relapses, tackle them in the best ways possible and bounce back….

-In effect, what you should do is skirt such triggers or deal with the cravings they create in you so that you can resume your smoke-free lifestyle.
+In effect, you should skirt such triggers or deal with the cravings they create in you to resume your smoke-free lifestyle.

-Emotional triggers are the first category where smoking tendencies are aroused when you’re dealing with situations involving intense emotions.
-This type of trigger basically takes you back to memories of times and situations when faced such emotions and the release that smoking gave you.
+Emotional triggers are the first category where smoking tendencies are aroused when dealing with intense emotions.
+This type of trigger takes you back to memories of times and situations when you faced such feelings and the release that smoking gave you.
 Emotional triggers can be representative of happy or stressful situations.
-Typical emotional triggers situations range from stress, anxiety, excitement, boredom, depression, elation, satisfaction and relaxation.

 Instead of recalling the pleasure or release that smoking gave you from such situations in the past, try to handle the emotional triggers by taking the support of your friends and family.
 Instead of succumbing to the urge to smoke a cigarette, confide your emotions to a close friend or confidant.